Catholic Church and Its Canons on the Sabbath and Lord’s Day

 The Current Code of Canon Law is the same regarding the 1983 removal of the text of the previous aforementioned Canons 16, 29, and 49.

 In summary, the Catholic Church at least as far back as the 4th century recognized both the Sabbath (Saturday) and Lord’s Day (Sunday) as appropriate for certain but not all worship elements.
 However, the Catholic Church errored in prohibiting its members from resting on the Sabbath.
-At least my 1983 the Catholic Church seemingly only recognizes the Lord’s Day but not the Sabbath Day.
+At least by 1983 the Catholic Church seemingly only recognizes the Lord’s Day but not the Sabbath Day.
 The Catholic Church does not consider the Sabbath as part of the Lord’s Day although the rest and traditionally community worship functionality of the Sabbath is part of the Lord’s Day.
 Worship is mandatory in a sense and rest is strongly recommended in Catholic Canon Law.
 So then for a period of time the Catholic church did require its members to not rest of Saturday but repented of that forceful requirement.
 Their members are now free to rest on Saturday and consider it their Sabbath if they choose without penalty.

 More importantly, even though the Catholic Church do not recognize the Sabbath, non-Catholic churches are free to recognize the Sabbath.
 For Catholic rulings are binding only on its members.
 Martin Luther and the Protestant Reformation apparently did not see a problem with the Lord’s Day apparently believing it complies with the Bible.
 For when they left the Catholic Church they seem to have kept the Lord’s Day functionality including rest.
 For they were and resulting denominations/churches are now free to recognize the Sabbath.